cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 # Cloud Media Offloader Plugin for WordPress

-This is currently under development and may contain bugs.
+This is currently under development and contains bugs.
 Test in a development environment first and use at your own risk.

 ### Download Plugin